Biddestone: Sports clubs

 The Cricket Club, based at the village hall, plays in the Gloucestershire & Wiltshire division.
 It was established in 1949 and in 2024 is celebrating its 75th year.
 It has three senior league teams, a senior team named "The Swingers", women's and girls' teams, as well as a junior section.

 The Tennis Club has four floodlit courts.
 They play in the Chippenham and District tennis league, entering both men's and women's A, B and C teams.

 The newest sports club in the village is Biddestone Boules.
 Following years of running the September Biddy Boules competition, in 2023 a permanent boules pitch was built at the rear of the village hall.

 Events

 A traditional English fete is held on The Green in Biddestone, every year on the third Saturday in June.

 A music festival called Biddstock was founded in 2015 by Matt Powell and Gordon Stanley, and is held at the village playing fields.
 The festival raised over £27,000 for local good causes from the first four biannual events.
-The 2024 edition is on 6 July.
+The 2024 edition was held on 6 July.